Jamesclark32/db-shell/README.md

 Refer to the [why documentation](why.md) if you are interested in more details about the motivation for this package.

 ## Installation
-Installing db-tinker is a straightforward matter.
-To add db-tinker to your project as a dev dependency, simply run:
+Installing db-shell is a straightforward matter.
+To add db-shell to your project as a dev dependency, simply run:

-`composer require-dev Jamesclark32/db-tinker`
+`composer require-dev Jamesclark32/db-shell`

-If you would like db-tinker available on your production installation(s) as well:
+If you would like db-shell available on your production installation(s) as well:

-`composer require Jamesclark32/db-tinker`
+`composer require Jamesclark32/db-shell`

 ## Publishing Config
 If you want to fine-tune the configuration, or language file you will need to publish them by running:

-`php artisan vendor:publish --provider="Jamesclark32\DbTinker\DbTinkerServiceProvider"`
+`php artisan vendor:publish --provider="Jamesclark32\LaravelDbShell\LaravelDbShellServiceProvider"`

 This will copy the files to your project's `config/` and `language/vendor` folders, where you can modify them as you see fit.

 ## Usage

-Once installed, you can launch the db-tinker interface via:
+Once installed, you can launch the db-shell interface via:

-`php artisan db-tinker`
+`php artisan db-shell`

 This will start a long-running process which will allow you to directly input sql queries and see the results.